laplcebeltrami/PH-STAT/README.md

 Currently under development (about 20% complete) but we made some of codes available for test run and debug purpose.
 Please provide feedback and corrections.
 Simply load MATLAB live editor file [SCRIPT.mlx](https://github.com/laplcebeltrami/PH-STAT/blob/main/SCRIPT.mlx).
 The detailed manual is available as arXiv at [arXiv:2304.05912](http://arxiv.org/abs/2304.05912).
 If you are using or modifying these tools, please reference arXiv.

 The package can perform the following topological tasks: Rips filtration, graph fltration, topological clustering, topological embedding, Hodge Laplacian based learning tasks.
 About 80% of functionalities are not implmented yet.
 The codes are constnatly updated and debugged.
 If you are using any part of toy example, data or codes in the package, plese reference [arXiv:2304.05912](http://arxiv.org/abs/2304.05912).
 If you like to see some specific functionality, please send request to mkchung at wisc dot edu.

-The table of content of the SCRIPT.mlx is as follows
+Currently SCRIPT.mlx has

-Morse filtration
+Morse filtration,
-Rips complex
+Rips complex,
-    Boundary matrices
-    Higher order interactions
-Graph filtrations
+Graph filtrations,
-Topological Inference
-    Topological distance
+Topological Inference,
-    Topoloigcal inference
-    Topololigcal embedding
-    Distribution of topological distance
-Topological Clustering
+Topological Clustering,
-    Ground truth for testing false negatives
-    Ground truth for testing false positives
-    Clustering comparisons
 Hodge Laplacian
-    Graph to Hodge Laplacian
-    Simplicial complex to Hodge Laplacian
-    Diffusion on edge signals
-    Hodge Decompostion of Brain Networks

 (C) 2023- Moo K. Chung, University of Wisconsin-Madison